Peggy I am so glad you enjoyed this post. And thank you so much for stopping by. Be and stay…

 You see my friend, like Alice, I do believe in the impossible.
 I too am a living breathing impossibility.
 Living proof that all things are possible to him that believes.
 (Mark 9:23)

-Claudia is a twelve year leukemia survivor who was given a 20% survival rate.
+Claudia is a thirteen-year leukemia survivor who was given a 20% survival rate.
 And unknown to her, only three months after chemotherapy.
 But as she always tells everyone.
-“By the grace of God I am still here.”
+“By the grace of God, I am still here.”